Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Panjim or Panaji is the ever-lively capital city of Goa.
 While one might wonder if there’s hardly anything to do in Panjim, as a matter of fact, there are lots of things to do in Panjim.
 Whether it’s the famous Panjim church, Dona Paula jetty, Miramar beach, the chaat street of Miramar, the colour burst region of Fontainhas, there are so many popular as well as offbeat things to do in Panjim.
 Read this travel guide to Panjim city which contains all the top places to visit in Panjim, events, festivals and lots more.

 Did you know that Goa has an extremely scenic dam called the Salaulim dam hidden away?
 This dam is the perfect example of a duckbill spillway, is surrounded by a botanical garden where you can indulge in a picnic and is located on the river Salaulim, a tributary of the Zuari river.
 Panjim to Salaulim dam is a distance of 61 km while Margao to Salaulim dam is a distance of 26 km.
 If you’ve explored Goa many-a-times and are looking to see a different side of Goa, visit this dam and enjoy the picturesque drive along the way.

 Explore Offbeat Goa

 Lately, more and more people are inspired to explore Goa beyond the beaches.
-Consequently, people are driven to explore offbeat places in Goa - such as the temples, the lesser-known churches, islands, lakes etc. If you too are keen on exploring another side of Goa, take a look at my post on the offbeat places in Goa.
+Consequently, people are driven to explore offbeat places in Goa - such as the temples, the lesser-known churches, islands, lakes etc. If you too are keen on exploring another side of Goa, take a look at this blog post on the 17 best offbeat places in Goa.